apiato/apiato/docs/_docs/miscellaneous/container-installer.md

 ```

 You just need to call `composer update` in order to install the respective packages.
 The package (e.g., the container)
 `johannesschobel/apiato-null` is then installed to the `/app/Container` folder.
 However, the developer of the package
 needs to follow some basic guidelines listed below.

 > Warning: **Do not** modify content within a downloaded container, as it will be overwritten if you call `composer update`.

+<a name="developing-a-container"></a>

 ### Developing a Container

 Developing a container that can be used by others is quite easy.
 Basically, you can `extract` already existing functionality
 in a new container and provide the features.
 Note that you need to upload the container to `GitHub` and then release
 it on `Packagist` in order to be available via `Composer`.
 Please see a respective tutorial how to submit a package
 to `GitHub` and release it via `Packagist`.